 The 8 Most Important Statistical Ideas: Bootstrapping and Simulation-Based Inference

-This article is the second in a series of posts where I dive into the 8 most important statistical ideas of the past 50 years, as reviewed by Gelman & Vehtari (2021).
-I invite you to join me on this learning journey as we delve into today’s topic: bootstrapping and simulation-based inference.
+This article is the second in a series of posts where I discuss the 8 most important statistical ideas of the past 50 years, as reviewed by Gelman & Vehtari (2021).
+Today’s concept is bootstrapping and simulation-based inference.

 Introduction to the series: The 8 Most Important Statistical Ideas